TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 			  `17.14.3 Search, Collection, and Protection of the Wounded, Sick, Shipwrecked, and Dead.
 Whenever circumstances permit, and particularly after an engagement, all possible measures shall be taken, without delay, to search for and collect the wounded, sick, and shipwrecked, to protect them against pillage and ill-treatment, to ensure their adequate care, and to search for the dead, prevent their being despoiled, and decently dispose of them.`

 			  `The obligations to search for, collect, and take affirmative steps to protect the wounded, sick, and shipwrecked are subject to practical limitations; military commanders are to judge what is possible, and to what extent they can commit their personnel to these duties.` - [Department of Defense Law of War Manual, U.S. Department of Defense](https://ogc.osd.mil/Portals/99/department_of_defense_law_of_war_manual.pdf)
+	- Chapter 18, Implementation and Enforcement of the Law of War.
+		- Section 3.
 - Office of Legal Counsel Memo, April 2018 Airstrikes Against Syrian Chemical-Weapons Facilities.
 	- `We now explain our analysis of the April 13, 2018 Syrian strikes in light of our precedents.
 In evaluating whether a proposed military action falls within the President’s authority under Article II of the Constitution, we have distilled our precedents into two inquiries.
 First, we consider whether the President could reasonably determine that the action serves important national interests.
 See, e.g., Somalia Deployment, 16 O.L.C. at 9 (“At the core of this power is the President’s authority to take military action to protect American citizens, property, and interests from foreign threats.”); British Flying Students, 40 Op.
 Att’y Gen. at 62 (“[T]he President’s authority has long been recognized as extending to the dispatch of armed forces outside of the United States, either on missions of good will or rescue, or for purposes of protecting American lives or property or American interests.”).
 Second, we consider whether the “anticipated nature, scope, and duration” of the conflict might rise to the level of a war under the Constitution.
 See Libya Deployment, 35 Op.
 O.L.C. at 31 (quoting Haiti Deployment I, 18 Op.
 O.L.C. at 179).
 Prior to the Syrian strikes, we applied this framework to conclude that the proposed Syrian operation would fall within the President’s constitutional authority.`